▶ GlyNac The Cellular Bottleneck — a 4-minute, plain-English explainer.

 GlyNAC restores glutathione

-In older adults, 16 weeks of GlyNAC corrected glutathione deficiency and improved oxidative stress, mitochondrial function, inflammation, insulin resistance, strength, gait speed and waist size vs. placebo.
+In older adults, 16 weeks of GlyNAC corrected glutathione deficiency and improved oxidative stress, mitochondrial function, inflammation, insulin resistance, strength, gait speed, and waist size vs. placebo.
+Per PubMed, safe and well tolerated.

 "Reverses aging hallmarks"

-Across rodent and human work, GlyNAC improved a long list of age-associated defects — the researchers describe it as improving multiple "hallmarks of aging."
+Across rodent and human work, GlyNAC improved a long list of age-associated defects — cognition, muscle strength, body composition — described by the researchers as reversing multiple "hallmarks of aging."

 The honest catch